ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Client anonymity.
 Such techniques are closely linked to the type of key schedule that is used by the Issuer.
-When an Issuer rotates their key, any Client that invokes the issuance protocol in this key cycle will be part of a group of possible clients owning valid tokens for this key.
+When an Issuer rotates their key, any Client that invokes the issuance protocol in this key cycle will be part of a group of possible Clients owning valid tokens for this key.
 To mechanize this attack strategy, an Issuer could introduce a key rotation policy that forces Clients into small key cycles, reducing the size of the anonymity set for these Clients.